Formulation and Stabilization of Biotherapeutics

 Specialized: Assumes experience in practice area or field (70%)

-Advanced: In-depth explorations at the graduate level (20%)
+Advanced: In-depth exploration at the graduate level (20%)

 The participants of this course will be able to:

-- Define the fundamentals of formulation and stabilization of biotherapeutics or biologics
+- Understand the fundamentals of stabilization of biotherapeutics or biologics, including degradation mechanisms, rational design, and formulation

-- Incorporate approaches to streamline formulation development in your company
+- Incorporate approaches to streamline stabilization during discovery, development, and manufacturing in your company

 - Determine analytical approaches needed to solve various problems